Earthdawn

 Earthdawn is a fantasy role-playing game, originally produced by FASA in 1993.
 In 1999 it was licensed to Living Room Games, which produced the Second Edition.
 It was licensed to RedBrick in 2003, who released the Classic Edition in 2005 and the game's Third Edition in 2009 (the latter through Mongoose Publishing's Flaming Cobra imprint).
 The license is now held by FASA Games, Inc. (from FASA), who have released the Fourth Edition, with updated mechanics and an advanced metaplot timeline.
 Vagrant Workshop released the Age of Legend edition in 2016 using alternative rules-lite mechanics.

 The game is similar to fantasy games like Dungeons & Dragons, but draws more inspiration from games like RuneQuest.
 The rules of the game are tightly bound to the underlying magical metaphysics, with the goal of creating a rich, logical fantasy world.
 Like many role-playing games from the nineties, Earthdawn focuses much of its detail on its setting, a province called Barsaive.
 It was also originally written as a prequel to Shadowrun, mirroring its setting of returning magic with one where magic has just recently dropped from its peak.
-However, after Shadowrun was licensed out to a different publisher the ties between the two were deliberately severed (See Setting) and remain so.
+However, after Shadowrun was licensed out to a different publisher, the ties between the two were deliberately severed.

 History

-Starting in 1993, FASA released over 20 gaming supplements describing this universe; however, it closed down production of Earthdawn in January 1999.
-During that time several novels and short-story anthologies set in the Earthdawn universe were also released.
+Between 1993 and 1999, FASA released over 20 gaming supplements for Earthdawn, and several novels and short-story anthologies.
 In late 1999, FASA granted Living Room Games a licensing agreement to produce new material for the game.

-The Second Edition did not alter the setting, though it did update the timeline to include events that took place in Barsaive.
-There were a few changes to the rules in the Second Edition; some classes were slightly different or altered abilities from the original.
+The second edition did not alter the setting, though it did update the timeline to include events that took place in Barsaive.
+There were a few changes to the rules in the second edition; some classes were slightly different or altered abilities from the original.
 The changes were meant to allow for more rounded characters and better balance of play.
-Living Room Games last published in 2005 and they no longer have a license with FASA to publish Earthdawn material.
+Living Room Games' last publication was in 2005 and they no longer have an Earthdawn license.

-In 2003 a second license was granted to RedBrick, who developed their own edition based on the FASA products, in addition to releasing the original FASA books in PDF form.
-The Earthdawn Classic Player's Compendium and Earthdawn Classic Gamemaster's Compendium are essentially an alternative Second Edition, but without a version designation (since the material is compatible anyway).
-Each book has 524 pages and summarizes much of what FASA published—not only the game mechanics, but also the setting, narrations, and stories.
-For example, each Discipline has its own chapter, describing it from the point of view of different adepts.
-Likewise, Barsaive gets a complete treatment, and the chapters contain a lot of log entries and stories in addition to the setting descriptions; the same applies to Horrors and Dragons.
-Errata was incorporated into the text, correcting previous edition errors and providing rules clarifications.
+In 2003 a license was granted to RedBrick, who released the original FASA books in PDF form, and developed their own edition based on the FASA products.
+They published the Earthdawn Classic Player's Compendium and the Earthdawn Classic Gamemaster's Compendium which are compatible with the original FASA publications.
+Each book has 524 pages and summarizes much of what FASA published; game mechanics, setting, narrations, and stories.
+Errata was incorporated into the text and provided rules clarifications.